Top 10 West Virginia Arts Communities: 2014

 Davis & Thomas

-and seem in many ways to be halves of the same town.
-Less than two miles apart, both are located high in the Allegheny Mountains amid the Monongahela National Forest and both profit greatly from year-round tourism.
+and seem to be halves of the same town in many ways.
+Less than two miles apart, both are located high in the Allegheny Mountains amid the Monongahela National Forest and profit greatly from year-round tourism.
 In winter, they bustle with skiers visiting the Canaan Valley.
 Through the warm months, hikers, bikers, and sightseers of every sort tour the area's parklands, which include some of the Mountain State's most famous scenic attractions, including Blackwater Falls and the Dolly Sods Wilderness.

-As a result of its pleasant summer weather and proximity to winter resorts, the region attracts many affluent residents and visitors, and a host of galleries and artisan shops do a brisk business here.
-Thomas is home to the Mountainmade Artisan Gallery and the Mountainmade Country Store as well as the Purple Fiddle, a cafe and restaurant that hosts a continuous line-up of award-winning musical performers.
+As a result of its pleasant summer weather and proximity to winter resorts, the region attracts many affluent residents and visitors, and a host of galleries and artisan shops do brisk business here.
+Thomas is home to the Mountainmade Artisan Gallery, the Mountainmade Country Store, and the Purple Fiddle.
+The "fiddle" hosts a continuous line-up of award-winning musical performers.
 Davis is the home of the West Virginia Highlands Artisans Gallery and Blackwater Falls State Park.
 Many artists find the dramatic landscape of the region reason enough to call it home.

 Lewisburg

-Such economic stability, and its preserving influence on the landscape, accounts for much of the reason artists find the town so hospitable.
-Vacationers wander its historic avenues, often shopping for paintings of the very landscapes that have attracted its residents.
-Traffic in and out of its shops, galleries, and restaurants is also fueled by The Greenbrier, the legendary resort, casino, and mineral spa located 10 miles east of the town, and home of the PGA Tour's annual Greenbrier Classic.
+Such economic stability and its preserving influence on the landscape account for much of the reason artists find the town so hospitable.
+Vacationers wander its historic avenues, often shopping for paintings of the landscapes that have attracted its residents.
+Traffic in and out of its shops, galleries, and restaurants is also fueled by The Greenbrier, the legendary resort, casino, and mineral spa ten miles east of the town.
 Luxury master-planned villages are being developed throughout the area, increasing the demand for art and artisans.

 Berkeley Springs

-Shops, galleries, and restaurants line the streets of Berkeley Springs near its namesake fountains, but may be found tucked into corners throughout the wooded countryside.
-Many Washingtonians have also moved to the area and have increased the demand for the arts and craftsmanship.
+Shops, galleries, and restaurants line the streets of Berkeley Springs near its namesake fountains but may be found tucked into corners throughout the wooded countryside.
+Many Washingtonians have also moved to the area and have increased the demand for arts and craftsmanship.

 Martinsburg-Shepherdstown-Charles Town

 West Virginia Explorer will publish a list of arts communities in West Virginia annually and will continuously feature arts communities throughout the state.
-If you would like to see your community featured, please contact our editor.
+If you want to see your community featured, please contact our editor.

 Facebook Comments